freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/comma-quibbling.md

 # --description--

-[Comma quibbling](https://rosettacode.org/wiki/Comma_quibbling) is a task originally set by Eric Lippert in his 2009 blog.
-In this challenge, you will create a `string` from an `array`.
-You have to account for the `array` having no items, a single item, or multiple items in it.
+<a href="https://rosettacode.org/wiki/Comma_quibbling" target="_blank" rel="noopener noreferrer nofollow">Comma quibbling</a> is a task originally set by Eric Lippert in his blog.

 # --instructions--